-The Remit of Each Committee is Contained Within the Relevant Terms of Reference available from the \\\\\\Corporate Affairs Team or via intranet
+The Remit of Each Committee is Contained Within the Relevant Terms of Reference available from the Corporate Affairs Team or via intranet

 - 1. Audit and Risk Committee

 - 2. Auditor Panel

 - 3. Finance and Investment Committee

 - 4. Quality Committee

+- 5. People Committee

-- 5. Remuneration and Terms of Service Committee
+- 6. Remuneration and Nominations Committee

-- 6. Charitable Funds Committee
+- 7. Charitable Funds Committee

+- 8. Trust Executive Committee
-9.3 Scheme of Powers Delegated to Officers

-('A' denotes Appendix)
+9.3 Scheme of Powers Delegated to Officers ('A' denotes Appendix)

-Ref Delegated Role Delegated Power S0 5.5.4 SFI 10.1.6 SFI 11.0 BOARD MEMBERS AND ALL EMPLOYEES Any instances of non-compliance must be reported to the Audit and Risk Committee.
-All Board members have a duty to disclose any non-compliance with Standing Financial Instructions (SFIs) to the Director of Finance (DoF) as soon as possible.
-SF111.0 EIVIPLOTEES Responsible for security of the Trust's property, avoiding loss, exercising economy and efficiency in using resources and conforming to Standing Orders, Financial Instructions and financial procedures.
-SFI A6 BOARD MEMBERS AND Responsibility for security of Trust assets including notifying discrepancies to the DoF, and ALL SENIOR STAFF reporting losses in accordance with Trust procedure.
-SFI A4 ALL EMPLOYEES Duty to inform DoF of money due from transactions which they initiate/deal with.
-SO 6.1 Comply with national guidance contained in HSG(93)5 "Standards of Business Conduct for NHS SO 7 Staff".
-SO 7.3 Disclose relationship between self and candidate for staff appointment (the Chief Executive (CEO) to report the disclosure to the Board).
+Ref Delegated Role Delegated Power SO 5.5.4 SFI 10.1.6 SFI11.0 Any instances of non-compliance must be reported to the Audit and Risk C Board members have a duty to disclose any non-compliance with Standing Instructions (SFIs) to the Director of Finance (DoF) as soon as possible.
+Responsible for security of the Trust's property, avoiding loss, exercising ed efficiency in using resources and conforming to Standing Orders, Financial and financial procedures.
+SFI A6 BOARD MEMBERS AND ALL SENIOR STAFF Responsibility for security of Trust assets including notifying discrepancies to the DoF, and reporting losses in accordance with Trust procedure.
+SFI A4 Duty to inform DoE of manay due from transportions which they initiate/deal with SO 6.1 SO 7 Duty to inform DoF of money due from transactions which they initiate/deal with.
+Comply with national guidance contained in HSG(93)5 "Standards of Business Conduct for NHS Staff".
+SO7.3 ALL EMPLOYEES Disclose relationship between self and candidate for staff appointment (the Chief Executive (CEO) to report the disclosure to the Board).
 SFI A6 Discovery or suspicion of loss of any kind must be reported immediately to either head of department or nominated officer.
 The head of department / nominated officer should then inform the CEO and DoF.
-SFI 1.2.6 CHAIRMAN Implement requirements of corporate governance including:
+SFI 1.2.6 CHAIRMAN department or nominated officer.
+The head of department / nominated officer should then